 Trips are being pre-arranged by opens in a new windowThe Right to Learn, a non-profit organization that benefits School of Louise’s Dreams.
 Accommodations should be comfortable with air conditioning, cable television and laundry access.
 A one-week trip is $1,200 while a two-week trip is $1,700.
 Airfare, ground transportation, accommodations, meals, sightseeing activities and a donation to the school is included.

 This is an amazing opportunity to travel with a small group and truly experience the culture.
-If interested, visit www.therighttolearn.org and contact Alex Fuller-Young at email@example.com or call 267-644-8328.
+If interested, visit opens in a new windowwww.therighttolearn.org and contact Alex Fuller-Young at email@example.com new email or call 267-644-8328.

 And if you go, please let me know, I’d love to hear about your trip.